Rope Light FAQs

 A: Yes, as long as the voltage, size, and number of wires match.
 You can join rope lights using an Inline Splice, an Invisible Inline Splice, or a T connector, to join two or more different colors together.

-If there are any questions you have that are not discussed here, please visit our Facebook Page and make a post about it.
+If there are any questions you have that are not discussed here, please visit us on Twitter and ask us about it.
 We would be happy to assist you.